mbotsko7/RavePong/README.md

 # RavePong
-A twist on a classic game
+A twist on a classic game for CalHacks 2.0
-Download code and open index.html in your browser to play
+Download and open index.html in your browser to play